raman162/UofICS410FinalProject/docs/deidentifying-phi.md

 another file named `no_positive_encounters.csv` only contained notes that weren't labelled as a positive outcome for the patient.
-It should be noted that lack of a positive outcome does not mean a negative outcome, it just implies that no serious value was added to the patient's care.
+It should be noted that lack of a positive outcome does not mean a negative outcome, it just implies that there was no major positive impact from the telehealth service.

 The format of the exported CSV files are as follows:
 `<note_id>,<patient_id>,<purpose>,<duration>,<note>` The `<purpose>` is an